 Satellite-based sensors included in the products used in this study are active and passive microwave, infrared and radar.(Christopher Kidd et al. 2020)

+Satellites overcome accessibility issues of ground-based measurements and don’t suffer the same beam blocking issues as radar with the potential to provide global, homogeneous coverage.

+Limitations include cloud masking, list others here add refs—Elsa, there are tons of satellite precipitation products and literature, be sure to site a few and the key issues.

-Satellites can provide global, homogeneous coverage.
-However, as indirect measurements of precipitation where the relationship between the measurement and precipitation can vary by season and location, satellite products require extensive validation and calibration using ground-based methods (Tapiador et al. 2012).
+Further, as indirect measurements of precipitation where the relationship between the measurement and precipitation can vary by season and location, satellite products require extensive validation and calibration using ground-based methods (Tapiador et al. 2012).

 Models

 Numerical weather prediction is used to forecast weather conditions based on current measurements and physically-based atmospheric models.
+Represents the only true ‘forecast’ that are widely used and can help mitigate damages, etc

+Useful for simulating physics and meteorology in places with limited observations (refs).

-Can incorporate many different types of observations and provide homogeneous and high-resolution estimates over continental scales, but nonetheless vulnerable to biases especially in conditions where the model has less skill since it is not based on current direct observations (Tapiador et al. 2012).
+Where available, it can assimilate many different types of observations and provide homogeneous and high-resolution estimates over continental scales, but nonetheless vulnerable to biases especially in conditions where the model has less skill since it is not based on current direct observations (Tapiador et al. 2012).

 Precipitation datasets for near-real time landslide predictions

+Historical precipitation datasets are useful for retrospective analysis into drivers and mechanisms assocated with landslides, helpful to understand regional features and risk factors.

-Low latency: landslide predictions are most useful in advance or hours after rather than weeks or months
+However, prognostic forecasts of precipitation are more complex and depend upon low latency: landslide predictions are most useful in advance or hours after rather than weeks or months

+Overall, most precipitation products suffer from sparse coverage in mountainous regions (Sun et al. 2018), precisely where landslides are most likely to occur due to higher slopes.

-Satellite products tend to capture higher-intensity precipitation (Sun et al. 2018) that can be key in triggering landslides, particularly mudslides and debris flows (Cannon and Gartner 2005).
+Satellite products that provide data in mountains tend to capture higher-intensity precipitation (Sun et al. 2018) that can be key in triggering landslides, particularly mudslides and debris flows (Cannon and Gartner 2005).
 This may be due to the measurement method or the generally higher temporal resolution of satellite products.

-Many precipitation products struggle in mountainous regions (Sun et al. 2018), precisely where landslides are most likely to occur due to higher slopes.

-Precipitation product comparisons
+General Precipitation product comparisons

+Existing intercomparisons of precipitation products have tended to focus on X, Y, Z regions/scales (refs here)

+Errors as large as 300 mm/yr have been noted even across the same class of product (Sun et al. (2018))

-Sun et al. (2018) reviewed 30 gauge-based, satellite-based, and reanalysis global precipitation products, comparing annual precipitation estimates, 90th percentile of daily precipitation, systematic and random error for daily precipitation, and regional differences in performance.
-They found a great deal of variability even within the same class of product (e.g. a deviation of 300 mm in annual precipitation for some).
-They conclude that cross validating across multiple datasets is crucial to account for errors, and that the placement and density of gauges accounts for many of the errors in gauge-based or gauge-corrected products.
+A of reviewed 30 gauge-based, satellite-based, and reanalysis global precipitation products found that the placement and density of gauges accounts for many of the errors in gauge-based or gauge-corrected products, They conclude that cross validating across multiple datasets is crucial to account for errors, and that

-Robert F. Adler et al. (2001) similarly analyzed 31 gauge-based, satellite-based, model-based, and climatological datasets, comparing monthly precipitation, precipitation by latitude, and inter-annual change.
-They found that ‘quasi-standard’ products, e.g. those like the Global Precipitation Measurement mission (GPM) (Hou et al. 2014) that have undergone substantial testing, perform better.
+Robert F. Adler et al. (2001) similarly analyzed 31 gauge-based, satellite-based, model-based, and climatological datasets, comparing monthly precipitation, precipitation found that ‘quasi-standard’ products, e.g. those like the Global Precipitation Measurement mission (GPM) (Hou et al. 2014) that have undergone substantial testing, perform better.
 Additionally, they found that products incorporating both in situ and satellite information (e.g. the Global Precipitation Climatology Project [GPCP] (Robert F. Adler et al. 2003)) perform better than products based on a single data source.

 Inter-comparison of extreme precipitation